NasratTalash/PigGame_DiceGame/README.md

 ### Added Features to game are:

-- User can select the points to complete in order to win the game via setting option.
+- User can select the points to complete in order to win the game via settings option.
-- User can change the players' name through setting option.
+- User can change the players' name through settings option.
-- User can see viually how much score is needed to win the game.
+- User can see visually how much score is needed to win the game.

 A new game rule has also been implemented.